konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 The resource requests, and number of replicas for the Konfuzio components in this setup are set by default to be adequate for a small production deployment.
-This is intended to fit in a cluster with at least 16 vCPU with AVX2 support enabled, 32 GB of RAM and one Nvidia GPU which supports at least CUDA10.1 and CUDNN 7.0.
+This is intended to fit in a cluster with at least 8 vCPU with AVX2 support enabled, 32 GB of RAM and one Nvidia GPU with minimum 4GB which supports at least CUDA10.1 and CUDNN 7.0.
 If you are trying to deploy a non-production instance, you can reduce the defaults in order to fit into a smaller cluster.
-Konfuzio can work withoutGPU, however runtime for extraction and training of medium to large dataset will be significantly slower.
+Konfuzio can work without a GPU.
+The GPU is used to train and run Categorization AIs.
+We observe a 5x faster training and a 2x faster execution on GPU compared to CPU.
+Most Konfuzio Installations do not use GPUs.

 #### Deploy using Helm